Design history · Swiss poster + American identity

 1954

-Full corporate identity programme commissioned by the New York, New Haven and Hartford Railroad, comprising the "NH" monogram, locomotive liveries, rolling stock colours, signage system, and advertising templates.
+Full corporate identity programme commissioned by the New York, New Haven and Hartford Railroad, comprising the NH monogram, locomotive liveries, rolling stock colours, signage system, and advertising templates.
 The programme applied European modernist identity methods at the scale of American industrial transport infrastructure.
 It remained in use until the railroad was absorbed into Penn Central Transportation Company in January 1969.

 Guggenheim Museum typography